spress/spress.yosymfony.com/docs/developers/events-list/index.md

             <td>spress.start</td>
             <td markdown="1">[`EnvironmentEvent`](#environmentevent)</td>
             <td>
-                The spress.start is thrown when start to generate a project.
-With this event you can modify the configuration repository, add converters or extends Twig.
-When this event is thrown, the configuration site was loaded.
+                The spress.start is thrown when project generation begins.
+With this event you can modify the configuration repository, add converters or extend Twig.
+When this event is thrown, the site configuration was loaded.
             </td>
         </tr>